-From tales of the Lost Colony and the Wright Brothers to Blackbeard the pirate, the Outer Banks are steeped in legends and history, setting the stage for a fascinating natural adventure.
-Travel along the Cape Lookout National Seashore; learn to read tide charts; paddle past lighthouses and wild ponies; and camp on sandy beaches each evening.
-Rise to the physical and mental challenges of sea kayaking in varied weather and living and traveling in a group.
-Discover your true potential at every step as you build trust, physical fitness, confidence, leadership skills, initiative and compassion.
+From tales of the Lost Colony and the Wright Brothers, to Blackbeard and others, the Outer Banks are steeped in legends and history, setting the stage for an amazing experience.
+You and your crew will travel along the Cape Lookout National Seashore, learn to read tide charts, paddle past lighthouses and wild ponies and camp on sandy beaches each evening.
 Traveling by kayak means that your crew will be carrying all of the necessary gear, food, and water needed for the entire expedition.
 This kind of travel provides the ultimate freedom and ability to travel nimbly through this diverse ecosystem.
+Students should be ready to tackle the physical challenges of sea kayaking in varied weather, and the mental challenges of living and traveling in a group.
+Through these experiences crews will discover their true potential, build trust, physical fitness, confidence, leadership skills, initiative and compassion.
 No prior experience is necessary.
-Participants must be willing to dig deep, embrace the moment and tackle the challenge.
+You just have to be willing to dig deep, embrace the moment, and take on the challenge.

-Acquire a taste for adventure.
-Courses less than 14-days in length provide a perfect introduction to the Outward Bound experience, reminding students of their connection nature and leaving them feeling inspired to take on real challenge.
-Through these condensed experiences, students become comfortable living and working together the wilderness while practicing the Four Pillars of craftsmanship, self-reliance, physical fitness and compassion.
-They also create a solid foundation of skill sets that they can further build upon once off course.
+Acquire a taste for adventure on this eight-day Outward Bound experience, which reminds students of their connection to nature and leaves them feeling inspired to take on real challenge in their everyday life.
+Through these condensed experiences, students become comfortable living and working together in the wilderness while practicing the Four Pillars of Outward Bound; craftsmanship, self-reliance, physical fitness and compassion.
+Participants also create a solid foundation of skills that they can build upon once they return home.

 The diverse environment gives life to all kinds of creatures, from deer and wild horses, to sea turtles, ghost crabs and dolphins.
 Located on one of the great migratory flyways of America, birders come to the Outer Banks from all over the world to spot rare birds.
 The coastal winds of the Outer Banks still carry tales of The Lost Colony, Wilbur and Orville Wright and Blackbeard the Pirate.
 During the 19th century, the tricky shoals of the Outer Banks swallowed more than 650 ships, quickly earning the nickname "The Graveyard of the Atlantic."
 The result?
 An outcropping of lighthouses and shipwrecks, which continue to serve as famous landmarks for the Outer Banks today.